1 – “Concentrated feed is the basis of equine nutrition, hay is secondary.”

 NATURE MASH

-The term "colic" refers to an abdominal pain syndrome, pain that can be caused by a number of factors.
-The gastrointestinal tract of the horse is long and complex, showing a great susceptibility to inflammation, distension, displacement, etc. Bad food management can cause colic, so it is important to evaluate specific aspects of the diet, such as the characteristics of the food, food management, among other factors.
+The term “colic” refers to a syndrome of abdominal pain, which can be caused by a number of factors.
+The horse’s gastrointestinal tract is long and complex, and is highly susceptible to inflammation, distension, displacement, etc. Poor feeding management can cause colic, so it is important to evaluate specific aspects of the diet, such as the characteristics of the food, feeding management, among other factors.

-The risk of colic increases with: high consumption of concentrated feed (above 4 to 5 kg/day for a horse of 500 kg body weight); restricted or no access to pasture; low consumption of forage feed (below 5 to 6 kg/day for a horse of 500 kg of live weight); ingestion of poor quality forage; decrease in water consumption; among other factors.
+The risk of colic increases with: high consumption of concentrated feed (above 4 to 5 kg/day for a horse weighing 500 kg live weight); restricted or no access to pasture; low consumption of forage feed (below 5 to 6 kg/day for a horse weighing 500 kg live weight); ingestion of poor quality forage; decreased water consumption; among other factors.

-4 ?
-“Alfalfa is too rich a food to be completely safe to feed horses.”
+4 – “Alfalfa is too rich a food to be entirely safe to give to horses.”

-Alfalfa contains more protein, digestible energy, and calcium than grass hays, but is generally lower in soluble sugars.
-Alfalfa's reputation for being ?rich? it may derive from the fact that it is composed of highly nutritious leaves, which are more digestible than most hays; this can contribute to gastrointestinal problems, and even colic, if they are included in the horse's diet too quickly.
-Thus, it is advisable to gradually introduce alfalfa hay into the horse's diet so that it can settle down.
+Alfalfa contains more protein, digestible energy and calcium than grass hays, but is generally lower in soluble sugars.
+Alfalfa’s reputation for being “rich” may come from the fact that it is made up of highly nutritious leaves, which are more digestible than most hays; this can contribute to gastrointestinal problems, and even colic, if introduced into the horse’s diet too quickly.
+It is therefore advisable to introduce alfalfa hay gradually into the horse’s diet so that it can acclimatize.

-The use of alfalfa as a single forage food is not recommended, and it is preferable to provide limited amounts of it simultaneously with grass hay, avoiding energy/protein excesses or calcium excesses.
+The use of alfalfa as a single forage feed is not recommended, and it is preferable to provide limited quantities of it simultaneously with grass hay, avoiding excess energy/protein or excess calcium.

-Alfalfa provides protection against the development of ulcers (thanks to its buffering effect arising from high levels of protein and calcium) and is considered beneficial in the prevention of developmental orthopedic diseases (DODs) in foals.
+Alfalfa provides protection against the development of ulcers (thanks to its buffering effect arising from high levels of protein and calcium) and is considered beneficial in preventing developmental orthopedic diseases (DODs) in foals.

 WAFERS